PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 | Continue        | Displays the error message and continues executing.
 | Ignore          | Suppresses the error message and continues to execute the command.
 | Inquire         | Displays the error message and asks you whether you want to continue.
-| SilentlyContinue| No effect.
-The error message isn't displayed and execution continues without interruption.
+| SilentlyContinue| The error message isn't displayed and execution continues without interruption.
 | Stop            | Displays the error message and stops executing.
 In addition to the error generated, the Stop value generates an ActionPreferenceStopException object to the error stream. stream
 | Suspend         | Automatically suspends a workflow job to allow for further investigation.